 This book is a detailed description of the Multics Emacs text editor, a real-time editing and formatting system designed for use on video terminals.
 It is intended for all users; both those who have relatively little experience on the Multics operating system (or any other computer system) and experienced programmers will find this a complete description.
-Users are, however, expected to be familiar with the Multics concepts described in the two-volume set, New Users' Introduction to Multics--Part I (Order No. CH24), and--Part II (Order No. CH25), referred to in this manual as New Users' Introduction .
+Users are, however, expected to be familiar with the Multics concepts described in the 2-volume set, New Users' Introduction to Multics -- Part I (Order No. CH24), and -- Part II (Order No. CH25), referred to in this manual as New Users' Introduction.

 Although Multics Emacs is easily used by technically inexperienced people, those with some programming experience can utilize it even more effectively by writing their own extensions.
 Examples of supplied extensions are the Emacs message subsystem and the various language modes, described in Appendices B and C of this manual.
-Information about extensions and instructions for writing them are provided in the Emacs Extension Writers' Guide, Order No. CJ52, which is referred to in this book as Extension Writers' Guide, Order No. CJ52, which is referred to in this book as Extension Writers' Guide.
-The Introduction to Emacs, Order No. CP31, is recommended for users interested in a simpler introductory manual that describes a basic subset of Emacs editor requests.
+Information about extensions and instructions for writing them are provided in the Emacs Extension Writers' Guide, Order No. CJ52, which is referred to in this book as Extension Writers' Guide.